dbt-labs/docs.getdbt.com/website/docs/tutorial/getting-set-up/setting-up-bigquery.md

 7. You can now query that database object using either `dbt-learn-bigquery-setup.jaffle_shop.customers` or more simply `jaffle_shop.customers`.
 Note: `dbt-learn-big-query-setup` will reflect the project ID that you chose earlier in the tutorial.

+8. Click **Compose new query**.

-8. Repeat steps 5 - 7 for the other two tables:
+9. Repeat steps 5 - 8 for the orders table, naming it "orders" or something similar:

     ```sql
     select * from `dbt-tutorial.jaffle_shop.orders`;
+    ```

+10. Repeat steps 5 - 7 for the payment table "payment" or something similar:

+    ```sql
     select * from `dbt-tutorial.stripe.payment`;```
     ```